Drilon Hajrizi

 Drilon Hajrizi (born 17 January 1991) is a Kosovan professional basketball player and he is currently playing with the Trepça of the Kosovo Basketball Superleague.

 Professional career

 Kanazawa Samuraiz

 On 3 January 2018, Hajrizi joined B.League side Kanazawa Samuraiz, on a six-month contract.
 On 17 January 2018, Kanazawa Samuraiz announced the transfer of Hajrizi via a status on their official Facebook account.

 Bashkimi Prizren

 On 28 January 2019, Hajrizi joined Kosovo Basketball Superleague side Bashkimi Prizren.
 On 2 February 2019, he in his debut scored 14 points, 13 rebounds and 5 assists completing the game with double-double in a 75–83 home defeat against Ponte Prizreni.

 Return to Peja

 On 11 September 2019, Hajrizi returned to Kosovo Basketball Superleague club Peja.

+Return to Trepça

+On 3 January 2021, Hajrizi signed for KB Trepça of the Kosovo Basketball Superleague.

 International career

 Hajrizi was one of the first players of Kosovo and his official debut with Kosovo came on 31 August 2016 in the EuroBasket 2017 qualification match against Slovenia.